google/skia/site/dev/sheriffing/index.md

 * Start watching the [status page](https://status.skia.org) for bot breakages.
 * Track down people responsible for breakages and revert broken changes if there is no easy fix.
 * Close and open the [tree](http://skia-tree-status.appspot.com).
-* Keep the builder comments on the [status page](https://status.skia.org) upto date.
+* Keep the builder comments on the [status page](https://status.skia.org) up to date.
 * File or follow up with [BreakingTheBuildbots bugs](https://code.google.com/p/skia/issues/list?q=label:BreakingTheBuildbots).
 See the tip on [when to file bugs](#when_to_file_bugs).

 <a name="deps_rolls"></a>